Mustafa-khann/Proximity-classification/README.md

-# Car-Parking-Object Detection System
+# Object Detection System
-Code for warning about minimum distance with Arduino Using an Ultrasonic Sensor.
+Code for warning about an object in a specific distance with Arduino Using an Ultrasonic Sensor.
 ## Schematic of the Circuit:
 ![alt text](https://github.com/Mustafa-khann/Car-Parking-Sensor/blob/main/Schematics.png)